 The Series 7 sports a larger display than previous models, but doesn’t sit too large on the wrist as most of that screen increase comes from a sleeker case with slimmed-down bezels.
 That case is also noticeably more rugged than before.
 That’s useful since the Apple Watch Series 7 makes for a fantastic fitness tracker that you can take with you on your workouts, outdoor adventures, and virtually anywhere else.

 The WatchOS software is intuitive and enjoyable to use, with a helpful notification system that works well when synced with other devices.
 If you use and iPhone and/or and iPad, the Apple Watch Series 7 is the smartwatch to get, and it’s still a fantastic and full-featured wearable even if you don’t own any other Apple products.
-It’s not cheap, but ongoing Apple deals allow you to score one at a discount.
+It’s not cheap, but ongoing Apple deals allow you to score one at a modest discount.